 GLEE itself hasn’t “jumped the shark” (I loathe that term, but it is what it is).
 While far from perfect (the misguided Madonna episode springs to mind), it remains an exhilarating, corny, absurd, and triumphant hour of TV, a phenomenon unlike anything on TV in years.

 Another possible negative is the stunt casting.
-So far, the “guest stars” have infused GLEE with a natural, perfect aesthetic.
+So far, the “guest stars” have infused GLEE with a natural, perfect casting.
 But will that stunt-casting take it from the sublime (Kristin Chenoweth, Neil Patrick Harris, Jonathan Groff – and not to mention the recently announced Carol Burnett, who’ll portray Jayne Lynche’s Sue Sylvester’s mother) to the ridiculous?
 While I’m quivering in expectation for the Brittany-themed episode (who doesn’t worship the magnificent Heather Morris?)
 I can’t pretend the same thrill for the Britney (as-in-Spears)-themed episode.
 Witnessing her lack of even a modicum of anything resembling acting chops in the appalling CROSSROADS in 2002 was pitiful enough, but she nearly ruined one of my favorite TV shows, HOW I MET YOUR MOTHER with her guest role a few seasons back.
 And, according to Ryan Murphy, she’ll be “kind of playing herself…”

 While that sentence portends dismay, this pic fills me with sanguine optimism: